RaVeR76/The-Kicks-Fix/testing.md

 - See if a superuser / admin can access these functions through the urls
 - See if a superuser / admin has the options available to edit or remove any product on either their main page or individual details page
 - See if a superuser / admin can access the Add Kicks or Add Accessory forms from their Account dropdown in the navbar
-- See if a superuser / admin can add a product using the forms avalable
+- See if a superuser / admin can add a product using the forms available
 - See if a Success message appears on completion of Adding a new product and redirects them to the new products details page
 - Check that everything has been added to that new product and all looks well
 - See if the superuser / admin can edit this new product by clicking on the edit link